touraye/under-doz/102-looking-into-java/java-at-first-look.md

   System.out.println(2+2)
   ```

 * Save it and go to your terminal and run `javac Main.java` to compile it again.
-Am sure this time an error is going to throw at you because we don't terminate the print statement we just added.
-May some of have spotted it!
+Am sure this time an error is going to throw at you because we don't terminate `;` the print statement we just added.
+Have spotted it?

 * Correct the error, save it, compile it, and execute it you should see Hello World! and 4